SanKolisetty/AlgoWizard/README.md

 ![Banner](./banneraiimg.jpg)

-The provided code represents a Windows Forms application of a Data Structures Learning Software implemented in VB.NET.
-The application uses MySQL for data storage and retrieval.
+AlgoWizard is a software application designed to educate students on the fundamental concepts of “Data Structures” through interactive learning modules, visuals, and quizzes to improve comprehension and engagement.
+Basic topics like Searching, Sorting, Arrays, Stacks, Queues, Linked Lists, and so on have been covered.

-The Data Structures Learning Software is a comprehensive tool designed to teach students fundamental concepts of data structures such as searching, sorting, arrays, stacks, queues, linked lists, etc. It provides step-by-step explanations, interactive learning modules, graphics, and quizzes to enhance the learning experience.
+This application has been built as a Windows Forms application in VB.NET.
+It uses MySQL for data storage and retrieval.
+This project has been made as a part of the course CS346: Software Engineering Laboratory, Spring 24.

 # Table of Contents